New Zealand CleanTech Mission

 2021 has seen plenty of developments in the ecosystem, with many new initiatives kicking off to help Kiwi CleanTech innovators.

-- Government partnership: Callaghan Innovation is working together with Auckland Unlimited, New Zealand Growth Capital Partners, Science for Technological Innovation and others to make CleanTech happen in New Zealand.
-An announcement on this partnership will be made in mid-2021.
+- Government partnership: Callaghan Innovation is working together with Auckland Unlimited, Science for Technological Innovation, Auckland UniServices, New Zealand Growth Capital Partners, and others to make CleanTech happen in New Zealand.
+This new partnership, the NZ CleanTech Mission, was launched in July 2021.

 - NZ CleanTech Guide: Callaghan Innovation has released a description of the NZ CleanTech ecosystem to help New Zealand CleanTech innovators find the organisations that will help them achieve their goals, alongside a map of organisations active in this space.
 Alongside these materials, Callaghan Innovation has also prepared an assessment of CleanTech innovators to set a baseline for our CleanTech target.